 The government should also move toward agile management methods in the procurement, deployment and operation of IT systems.
 Agile methods utilize continuous feedback loops to improve efficiencies and security.

-Government agencies also should seek to align its cloud and IoT security practices with the NIST Framework for Improving Critical Infrastructure Cybersecurity.
+Government agencies should also seek to align their cloud and IoT security practices with the NIST Framework for Improving Critical Infrastructure Cybersecurity.
 Government suppliers face a range of different compliance requirements from different agencies that exhaust resources, which can be better utilized for creating innovative solutions.
-Alignment with the Framework, which allows for flexible security deployments based on the unique needs of each agency, and which references international, industry-based standards, can enable a competitive supplier market, leading to more effective and more secure outcomes.
+Alignment with the Framework, which allows for flexible security deployments based on the unique needs of each agency, and which references international, industry-based standards, can enable a much more competitive supplier market, leading to more effective and more secure outcomes.

-Government has an excellent opportunity to realize significant value from IoT.
+The government has an excellent opportunity to realize significant value from IoT.
 However, significant hurdles remain to fully leverage these opportunities.
 Primary among these is ensuring security.
-An intelligent mix of private sector actions and government policy reforms can help enable stronger security outcomes, building confidence in IoT systems and allowing the Federal government to leverage their potential benefits.
+An intelligent mix of private sector actions and government policy reforms can help enable stronger security outcomes, building confidence in IoT systems and allowing the federal government to leverage its potential benefits.